 Special support is available for students in their sophomore, junior or senior years who are engaged in independent study or research in any discipline under the supervision of a faculty member.
 These funds are for the costs the student incurs, including those for materials, publications and travel.
 Awards range from \$100 to \$1000 for one-term projects and may exceed \$1000 for work done for College Honors.
-Application forms are available in the Office of the Associate Dean of the College.
-Associate Dean Bailey, Program Director.
+Application forms are available in the Center for Research and Advanced Study.